 We typically set up subsidiaries to own and finance our renewable energy projects.
 These subsidiaries incur various types of debt which can be used to finance one or more projects.
-This debt is typically structured as non-recourse debt, which means it is repayable solely from the revenues from the projects financed by the debt and is secured by such projects' physical assets, major contracts and cash accounts and a pledge of our equity interests in the subsidiaries involved in the projects.
-Although our subsidiary debt is typically non-recourse to Ameresco, if a subsidiary of ours defaults on such obligations, or if one project out of several financed by a particular subsidiary's indebtedness encounters difficulties or is terminated, then we may from time to time determine to provide financial support to the subsidiary in order to maintain rights to the project or otherwise avoid the adverse consequences of a default.
+This debt is typically structured as non-recourse or limited recourse debt, which means it is repayable solely from the revenues from the projects financed by the debt and is secured by such projects' physical assets, major contracts and cash accounts and a pledge of our equity interests in the subsidiaries involved in the projects.
+Although our subsidiary debt is typically non-recourse to Ameresco, if a subsidiary of ours defaults on such obligations, or if one project financed by a particular subsidiary's indebtedness encounters difficulties or is terminated, then we may from time to time determine to provide financial support to the subsidiary in order to maintain rights to the project or otherwise avoid the adverse consequences of a default.
 In the event a subsidiary defaults on its indebtedness, its creditors may foreclose on the collateral securing the indebtedness, which may result in our losing our ownership interest in some or all of the subsidiary's assets.
-The loss of our ownership interest in a subsidiary or some or all of a subsidiary's assets could have a material adverse effect on our business, financial condition and operating results.
+Furthermore, our \$300 million construction and development loan, which we use to finance a number of our early stage development and construction projects, requires us, in the case of default under the facility, a default under our Senior Credit Facilities or a change in control of Ameresco, to make required capital contributions to the borrower entity who then would be required to use the proceeds from the capital contributions to repay the construction and development loan.
+The loss of our ownership interest in a subsidiary or some or all of a subsidiary's assets or the requirement to make capital contributions under our construction and development loan could have a material adverse effect on our business, financial condition and operating results.